-Approved by the WCM-Q Medical Executive Curriculum and Policy Committee Applicability: Students in the Medical Curriculum curriculum learning objectives; feedback and grading policies; student course and duty hours; and safety in the clinical environment.
+Approved by the WCM-Q Medical Executive Curriculum and Policy Committee curriculum learning objectives; feedback and grading policies; student course and duty hours; and safety in the clinical environment.
 For a few selected policies, there are a small number of associated multiple-choice questions to reinforce understanding.
 Content is reviewed and updated annually.
 Compliance is reviewed by the Office of Medical Education and the Division of Student Affairs.